Song of Love (1947 film)

 Song of Love is a 1947 American biopic film about the relationship between renowned 19th-century musicians Clara Wieck Schumann (Katharine Hepburn) and Robert Schumann (Paul Henreid).
 The film, which also stars Robert Walker and Leo G. Carroll, was directed by Clarence Brown and released by Metro-Goldwyn-Mayer.
 Ivan Tors, Irma von Cube, Allen Vincent, and Robert Ardrey co-authored the screenplay, which was based on a play by Bernard Schubert and Mario Silva.

 Plot

-In a fictionalized 19th century, musicians Clara Wieck Schumann, Robert Schumann, and Johannes Brahms are depicted.

-Clara takes a break from her thriving career as an acclaimed concert pianist to devote herself to her struggling composer husband Robert and their seven children.
-Johannes Brahms, Schumann's best student, takes a place in their home but falls in love with Clara and eventually realises he must move out.

-Schumann works on his opera based on Faust but has no success in having it performed.
-Unable to cope with disappointment and failure, Robert has a mental breakdown while conducting a performance.
-He loses his sanity and eventually dies in an asylum.
-Brahms proposes marriage to Clara but she rejects him saying she will always love Robert.
-She devotes the rest of her life to preserving his music and his memory.